reindex-ot/WindowTabs/README.md

 # WindowTabs

-WindowTabs is a utility that brings browser-style tabbed window management to the desktop.
+WindowTabs is a utility that enables tabbed UI for Windows applications that don't have a tab interface, as well as between different executables.
+You can manage Chrome and Edge with tabs, or manage multiple Excel windows or Excel and Word with tabs.

 ![Tabs](README_Image/Tabs.png)